 Pre-experimental design is a research design which does not fit the standards of an authentic experiment.
 Pre-experimental design is usually undertaken for exploratory purposes.
+There is need for researchers to exercise caution in interpreting and generalizing the results from pre-experimental design and pre-experimental studies.
 Typical of pre-experimental design is the elimination of a control group, thus it is often called a single-group experiment.
 Pre-experimental design will not allow definitive conclusions about the causes of the effect observed.

 Where two groups did not represent real samples and neither random choice nor a randomized testing were intended, this method is called a pre-experimental design.
 A pre-experimental design has little control over environmental factors that could affect the outcome of a study.
 Together with quasi-experiment designs and true experiment designs, pre-experimental designs make the three basic categories of designs with an intervention.